top of page

 Maintenance Free Timber Cladding *

-In Japan, charred timber cladding was traditionally never oiled, and many examples can be seen that have lasted over 80 years.
+In Japan, charred timber cladding has traditionally lasted over 80 years without oiling.

-*Although shou sugi ban charred timber finishes can be maintenance free, and we stand by our finishes, the timber manufactures conditions of warranty may require a maintenance cycle.
-Where this is the case this requirement takes priority.
+Although shou sugi ban is oil maintenance-free with some timbers, the timber manufacturer's warranties may require an oil maintenance cycle. where this is the case this requirement takes priority.

 Stronger Stable Timber.